rizinorg/book/src/crackmes/hackthebox/find-the-easy-pass/find-the-validation-routine.md

 [0x00454200]> aaaa
 ```

-We will ask rizin to analyze the program with `aaa`.
+We will ask Rizin to analyze the program with `aaa`.

 ```bash
 [0x00454200]> aaaa